Start My Answer

 Hannah Locklear is SoloSuit’s Marketing and Impact Manager.
 With an educational background in Linguistics, Spanish, and International Development from Brigham Young University, Hannah has also worked as a legal support specialist for several years.

-Summary: Being sued by a debt collector like Amcol Clmbia is a stressful situation to be in.
+Summary: Being sued by a debt collector like Amcol Systems is a stressful situation to be in.
 Learn your rights and how to respond to the lawsuit.
-Use the right defense and you might not have to pay anything at all.
+Also, learn how to effectively communicate with Amcol Systems to efficiently resolve your debt issue.

 Any time you are facing legal ramifications from a debt collector, you have rights that you might not be aware of.
 Many people think that they have no recourse over such matters and simply give in.